rdeville-public-bak/my_programs.mkdocs_template_rdeville/docs/personal_template/create.md

 ![!Fork Mkdocs Template][fork_mkdocs_template]

-Then, choose where you want to store your fork from your accessible namespace:
+Then, choose where you want to store your fork in one of your accessible
+namespaces:

 ![!Fork Mkdocs Template Destination][fork_mkdocs_template_dest]